saadwazir/ReN-UNet/README.md

 #### Setup Conda Environment
-use this command to create a conda environment
+use this command to create a conda environment (all the required packages are listed in "renunet_env.yml" file)
 ```
-conda env create -f renunet.yml
+conda env create -f renunet_env.yml
 ```